saiganesh00/Task-Management-System/README.md

-Here is a sample README for your task management system project:

----

 # Task Management System

 This is a task management system that allows users to efficiently manage their tasks.
 The system consists of a frontend built with React and a backend built with Django.
 It allows users to create, update, delete, and view tasks, and provides an easy-to-use interface for managing personal tasks.